Actual Cost of White Oak Floors [Materials, Labor + Install]

 Our advice would be to budget $300-$500 for a professional deep clean after your contractor leaves to save yourself a lot of time!

-Dust And Debris From Hardwood Floor Removal
+Dust and Debris from Hardwood Floor Removal

 Caulking Shoe Molding